 Enron has and will continue to provide development and due diligence support for the Project.
 Exhibit ??? further outlines those action items that are typically included in the developers scope before a site is developed and turned over to the owner or the owner’s EPC contractor.

 Enron typically has several turbines in its ever-changing inventory that from time to time are undedicated.
 Enron also has a large network of contacts and influence that will aid in procuring the turbines in a timely fashion that would otherwise not be available.
-It is Enron experience, given the current state of the turbine market, that if a turbine is available it will be purchased and fully committed to a developed project within days.
-Given the current state of Co-op City project and the contingencies associated with funding, Enron is unable to commit tens of millions of dollars especially given that Enron does not control the site and the funding process.
+It is Enron’s experience, given the current state of the turbine market, that if a turbine is available it will be purchased and fully committed to a developed project within days.
+Given the current state of Co-op City’s project and the contingencies associated with funding, Enron is unable to commit tens of millions of dollars especially given that Enron does not control the site and the funding process.
 However, should an opportunity arise where turbines can be reserved for an option fee that does not economically predispose Enron to purchase the turbines we would consider doing so.

 ENGINEERING PROCUREMENT AND CONSTRUCTION

-Enron has proposed in the term sheet that it will enter, or cause a third party to enter, into an EPC with Co-op City for the construction of the Project by design.
+Enron has proposed in the term sheet that it will enter, or cause a third party to enter, into an EPC contract with Co-op City for the construction of the Project by design.
 Although it is not our primary desire, it is our intent to enter into an EPC contract with Co-op City.
 However, Enron is aware of the possibility of Co-op City having to bid out the EPC portion of the Project and has therefore allowed for that possibility in the term sheet.

 In the first scenario, Co-op City is not mandated to bid out the EPC portion of the Project.
 Enron will enter into an EPC contract with Co-op City based on mutually agreed upon terms and conditions.
 Output, heatrate, schedule, warranty and other commercial terms will reflect guarantees will either be market based or reflect guarantees received from the original equipment manufacturer.
 If Enron subcontracts certain portions of the EPC, Co-op City will look only to Enron in an event of default.